Brought to you by The Dartmouth Institute for Health Policy and Clinical Practice

 Lara Goitein

-EPISODE 4 — David de Gijsel is building community partnerships and advancing innovative methods for testing for and treating Hepatitis C.
+SEASON 1, EPISODE 4— David de Gijsel is building community partnerships and advancing innovative methods for testing for and treating Hepatitis C.

 “What's become very clear is that you have to step out of your office.”